 Project managers work in almost every industry, and one industry that has been increasingly embracing project management is healthcare.
 If you love medicine, management and making project plans, but you haven’t considered a career as a healthcare project manager, then it might be time to start.

-According to the US Bureau of Labor Statistics, “healthcare practitioners and technical occupations are projected to be among the fastest growing occupational groups during the 2016-2026 projections decade.”
+According to the US Bureau of Labor Statistics, “healthcare practitioners and technical occupations are projected to be among the fastest-growing occupational groups during the 2016-2026 projections decade.”
 That means more projects and more project managers.

 What Is a Healthcare Project Manager?

 That’s great news, but what exactly is a healthcare project manager?
-Often called a hospital or a healthcare project manager, they are professionals who oversee a large spectrum of projects within the healthcare organization.
+Often called a hospital or a healthcare project managers, they are professionals who oversee a large spectrum of projects within the healthcare organization.
 That can include managing an addition to the hospital, securing medical supplies from vendors or planning an increase in emergency response rate by a certain percentage.

 Healthcare project managers identify issues and offer solutions, manage teams and delegate tasks, as well as monitor progress and stay on schedule.
 Communication is also a cornerstone, though you might be communicating with different departments, such as a hospital board or others in charge of the budget.